Tree Roots vs. Your FOundation

 An Arborist is, according to Google “a specialist in the cultivation and care of trees and shrubs”.
 This broad description can be confusing since Landscapers also do some of the same, the main difference is that Landscapers, unlike Arborists, work at ground level while Arborists ascend trees to access the parts that require attention.

-fertilize your soil naturally with the leaves from your trees
+fertilize your soil naturally

 This is a time of year when plenty are finishing the Fall clean-up by pruning back roses, cut dry stems of spent flowers, cleaning gutters and yes: raking leaves.
 Leaf blowers, rakes are pulled out, hours are spent making piles and most of the time, those piles are carried to the street to be picked up by the municipality Public Works.